Malta Travel Info: All Your Questions Answered

 Can I use mobile payment apps?

 Yes, of course!
-Apple Pay and Google Pay are gaining traction and are accepted almost everywhere.
+Apple Pay and Google Pay are popular and accepted almost everywhere.
 Shop owners sometimes take payments via Revolut transfers in smaller shops where cards aren’t accepted.

 Are there currency exchange offices?